-A parallel SPAR process was developed for College Service Areas, A four-year formal program review process for College service areas has been implemented, with Library Services serving as the pilot in the 2018-19 year.
+In parallel with the process for instructional program review, a four-year formal program review process for College service areas has been implemented, with Library Services serving as the pilot in the 2018-19 year.
 Service areas complete a collaborative and comprehensive evaluation every four years, with the Year One report providing a benchmark from which to measure future continuous improvement.
 The SPARC Template - Service Areas is utilized by service areas, with flexibility provided to allow for the unique functions and needs of each service area.